 Through the platform, members issue either a general ‘open call’ on a broad topic or a ‘targeted call’ for a well-defined issue.
 Small and medium-sized tech companies pitch their ideas and technologies, and members gain access to leading-edge solutions to solve long-standing challenges, reduce environmental impacts and maximize their assets.

-For more information on Project Greenlight and to view Project Greenlight opportunities, click here.
+Visit the Project Greenlight page for more information and to view Project Greenlight opportunities.

 The City promotes sustainable acquisition, use and disposition of goods, services, assets and infrastructure in consideration of: